Sacraments

 MATRIMONY

 In accordance with Diocesan Policy, arrangements for a Wedding must be made at least one year in advance.
-Before contracting a date with a venue, please call the Parish Office to schedule a Wedding appointment with Deacon Tom or Deacon Steve.
+Before contracting a date with a venue, please call the Parish Office to make arrangements to meet with one of the clergy members.
 You will be required to partake in Pre-Cana and God's Plan for a Joy-Filled Marriage which is a marriage preparation course and complete the required paperwork.

 ANOINTING OF THE SICK